powerlint/powerlint/README.md

 [![Testing status](https://img.shields.io/github/actions/workflow/status/powerlint/powerlint/test.yml?label=tests&style=for-the-badge&labelColor=eef1ef&logo=vitest&logoColor=1c2321)][tests]
 [![Vulnerabilities](https://img.shields.io/snyk/vulnerabilities/github/powerlint/powerlint?style=for-the-badge&labelColor=eef1ef&logo=snyk&logoColor=1c2321)](#)

-Power Lint is a validation/linting tool for [Power BI][powerbi] reports.
+PowerLint is a validation/linting tool for [Power BI][powerbi] reports.
 It inspects `.pbix` files to guarantee that your predefined conditions (e.g. "x" page is hidden, "y" page has "z" visual) are satisfied.
 Integrating with a Continuous Integration (CI) solution allows you to ensure that destructive modifications are not unintentionally introduced to your Power BI reports.

-> *Power Lint is not endorsed by nor affiliated with Microsoft or Power BI in any shape or form.
-Power Lint is a community project to provide better tooling around Power BI!*
+> *PowerLint is not endorsed by nor affiliated with Microsoft or Power BI in any shape or form.
+PowerLint is a community project to provide better tooling around Power BI!*

 ## How it works